-Plinking is informal target shooting at whatever is safe at hand.
+Plinking consists of shooting at non-standard targets, or whatever is safe at hand.

-From pests to tin cans, everything in between makes a great plinking target.
+From backyard pests to tin cans, just about anything makes a great plinking target.

 1. Paper targets get boring